northgrove/M365DefenderTraining/README.md

 **For completing LAB/Tests a Windows 10/11 Pro or Enterprise is required.
 The machine must be newly installed physical machine or Virtual machine (Local, ESXI, Hyper-V etc.) The machine is going to be enrolled in to Intune (MDM), make sure to not domain join or adding the machine to any other MDM tool before the course.**

 Make sure that **no sensitive or critical information** is stored on your LAB machine, and that it's **not part of any production environment**.
 After the LAB this machine should be deleted and scraped.

+> Tip!
+If you absolutly have no other options, it is possible to use the machine generated in the "evaluation lab" in M465 Defender / Defender for Endpoint.

 <br>
 <br>